Open: Monday - Friday, 10am - 5pm

 As part of a larger ongoing research project into the relationship between architectural design, creativity and learning, site-specific artists Forster & Heighes present a live 'quantitative survey' of the educational landscape of Wimbledon College of Arts.
 'On the Hoof' - Speculation in Unimagined Space is a performance companion to their most recent installation Trig Point 51.4134° N, 00.2115° W (Wimbledon Space, February 3 - 25, 2020) and draws on a series of anecdotal waypoints plotted over nearly thirty years of peripatetic ad-hoc research and compositional practice.
 In its first iteration 'On the Hoof' explores the relationship between primary and ancillary space within the creative institution - between studio and store-room, laboratory and boiler house, workshop and water tower.
 Using film, field notes, 'mocked-up' construction techniques and a pair of antique Gunter's chains, Forster & Heighes begin to mark out the unimagined boundaries of a new model of creative provision; a geomantic prospectus for the material and spatial resourcing of the contemporary creative academy.

 This event is free.
-Booking essential.
-Reserve a free place here.
+Please reserve a free place for On the Hoof here.

 Sign up to the Wimbledon Space mailing list